-- 2.16.
+2.17.
 Local authorities are required to produce an Infrastructure Funding Statement (IFS) on an annual basis.
-The Community Infrastructure Levy Regulations 2010 (CIL Regulations) require that from the financial year 2019/2020 onwards, any local authority that has received developer obligation (either through Section 106 planning obligations or the Community Infrastructure Levy (CIL)) must publish an IFS by 31 December each year. - 2.17.
-The Infrastructure Funding Statement report at Appendix A covers the financial year 1 April 2023 to 31 March 2024.
-This is the fifth Infrastructure Funding Statement produced by South Kesteven District Council.
-Members were last presented with an IFS (for 2022-2023) at the 7 December 2023 Planning Committee. - 2.18.
-The regulations set out the Infrastructure Funding Statement should comprise of: - a) A statement of the infrastructure projects or types of infrastructure which the charging authority intends will be, or may be, wholly or partly funded by CIL. - b) A CIL report, in relation to the previous financial year, which includes matters specified within the regulations. - c) A planning obligations report, in relation to the reported year, which includes matters specified within the regulations.
-This is referred to as the 'Section 106 report'.
+The Community Infrastructure Levy Regulations 2010 (CIL Regulations) require that from the financial year 2019/2020 onwards, any local authority that has received developer obligation (either through Section 106 planning obligations or the Community Infrastructure Levy (CIL)) must publish an IFS by 31 December each year.

-2.19.
-South Kesteven District Council has not adopted the Community Infrastructure Levy (CIL) funding mechanism and seeks developer contributions through legal agreements known as S106 Agreements (also known as "planning obligations").
-Therefore, the IFS only sets out information on the monetary (and non-monetary) contributions sought through Section 106 Agreements.
+2.18.
+The Infrastructure Funding Statement report at Appendix A covers the financial year 1 April 2024 to 31 March 2025.
+This is the sixth Infrastructure Funding Statement produced by South Kesteven District Council.
+Members were last presented with an IFS (for 2023-2024) at the 9 December 2024 Environment Overview and Scrutiny Committee and Rural and Communities Overview and Scrutiny Committee.